assegaf/siptowhatsapp/README.md

 Sip Password : eg. sip2wa_password

+we are under nat ip address, so make sure nat enabled for that user.

-Then You can dial sip user : sip2wa_1001 with The Caller, Caller ID, changed to destination B Number. example this dial plan in asterisk :
+(after we set sip2wa to connect ) Then You can dial sip user : sip2wa_1001 with The Caller, Caller ID, changed to destination B Number. example this dial plan in asterisk :

 same => n,Set(CALLERID(all)=${EXTEN})